cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md

 In principle, if an application's implementation of `PrepareProposal` and `ProcessProposal` is not able to fulfill coherence and determinism requirements, CometBFT cannot guarantee consensus _termination_ in all runs of the system.
+For instance, think of an application whose implementation of `ProcessProposal` always rejects values, which violates coherence.

 > ⚠️ Warning ⚠️